 - What type of treatment will you have?

-- Are there other treatments that would still be effective but might make it easier to combine work and treatment?
+- Are there other treatments that would still be effective but might make it easier to keep working?

 - How often will you have treatment?

 - Does your treatment schedule suit your working hours?
-If not, can it be adjusted?
+If not, can it be changed?

 - What are the potential side effects and how might they affect your job?

-- Does your medical team have any advice about how other patients manage treatment and work?
+- Does your healthcare team have any advice about how other people manage treatment and work?

-- Do you have any personal leave, annual leave or long service leave that would allow you to take paid time off?
+- Do you have any leave that would allow you to take paid time off?

 - Is taking unpaid leave an option?